 Getting the ‘right’ answer is not the only goal of a coding challenge.

 A good problem will always have multiple solutions.
-The coding challenge is an opportunity to see how a candidate thinks and approaches the problem.
+The coding challenge is an opportunity to see how a candidate thinks and approaches the issue.

 If they didn’t reach a viable solution, you can still see their skills in action and identify areas that might require some improvement.
 How a developer meets requirements and dissects the problem is what matters most.